cabal-club/cable/wire.md

 `cancel_id` MUST be set to the `req_id` of the request to be cancelled.

-There MUST NOT be any responses to this request.
+There is no expected response to this request.

 Like any other request, this request MUST have its own unique `req_id` in order to function as intended. `cancel_id` is used to set the request identifier to